uiuc-hand/UIUC-Hand_API/readme.md

 ---

 ### 🤖 Functionality
-- Leap Node allows commanding joint angles in different scalings.
+- UIUC Node allows commanding joint angles in different scalings.
 - You can read **position, velocity, and current**.
 - **Query limits:**
   - Position only: ≤ 500 Hz